szabado/mssh/README.md

 Flags:
   -c, --collapse             Collapse similar output.
   -d, --debug                Debug output (DEBUG level).
   -f, --file string          List of hostnames in a file (/dev/stdin for reading from stdin).
+Host names can be separated by commas or whitespace.
   -h, --help                 help for mssh
       --hosts string         Comma separated list of hostnames to execute on (format [user@]host[:port]).
 User defaults to the current user.
 Port defaults to 22.
   -m, --maxflight int        Maximum number of concurrent connections. (default 50)